xot/ecsim/DOCUMENTATION.md

 Typically, some of the solar energy produced is immediately consumed by household appliances, and therefore some of the production and consumption is not measured by the meter.
 We have $e_c \le e_u$ and $e_r \le e_s$.

 Assuming no losses when charging or discharging the battery, and provided the battery is empty at the start and the end of a year, we also have
 $e_n = e_u + e_v - e_s$.
-This follows from the fact that whatever enters the battery needs to leave it at some point, and any excess solar energy not used to charge the battery needs to leave the local grid through the meter, and any additional energy necessary to charge the battery or run household appliances also needs to enter through the meter.
+This follows from the fact that whatever enters the battery needs to leave it at some point or is consumed by the electrical vehicle, and any excess solar energy not used to charge the battery needs to leave the local grid through the meter, and any additional energy necessary to charge the battery or run household appliances also needs to enter through the meter.

 # Typical electricity cost structure